Agent Definition Guide: Creating Custom Agents

 Always explain your architectural decisions and provide working examples.

-- Restart Forge to load the new agent
+- Restart Forge to discover new agents

 - Use the